opensvc/docs.opensvc.com/source/howto.vmencap.rst

 Managing VM as services has many advantages:

-*   Same start/stop/status commands accross non-virtualized services on different operating systems and services encapsulating virtual machines from different technologies (kvm, xen, docker, esx, hpvm, zone, lxc, vz, ...)
+*   Same start/stop/status commands accross non-virtualized services on different operating systems and services encapsulating virtual machines from different technologies (kvm, xen, docker, esx, hpvm, zone, lxc, vz, ...).
+This is very convenient for people responsible of production run because they are always capable of standard management tasks (start/stop/status), regardless of the virtualisation/container technologies that are used in your company

 *   Mix virtualized and non-virtualized services on the same hosts without increasing complexity (except xen, ldom, esx)